About the Contributors

 Ven.
 Katukurunde Ñāṇananda was a Sri Lankan Buddhist monk and scholar who was born in Galle District in 1940 and passed away in 2018.
 He was educated at Mahinda College, Galle, and in 1962, graduated from the University of Peradeniya, Kandy, where he specialized in Pāli Studies.
 He served there for a while as an Assistant Lecturer in Pāli, but renounced his post in 1967 to ordain as a monk in the Sri Lankan forest tradition at Island Hermitage, Dodanduwa.
 In 1972, he moved to Meetirigala Nissarana Vanaya, Gampaha District to practise under the renowned meditation master, Ven. Śrī Mātara Ñāṇārāma Mahāthera.
 Some time after Ven. Ñāṇārāma died in 1992, Ven. Ñāṇananda moved to Pothgulgala Aranya, Kegalle District.
 Ven. Ñāṇananda has always maintained a simple, austere mode of practice with a strong commitment to strict Vinaya discipline.
 His best known works are Concept and Reality in Early Buddhist Thought, published in 1971, and The Magic of the Mind, published in 1974, both completed during his stay at the Island Hermitage.
 His latest major work is a collection of his sermons titled ‘Nibbāna – The Mind Stilled’, initially published in Sinhala and later in English.

-Ayoma Wickramesinghe is well known in Sri Lanka as a Mahā Upāsikā, a great supporter of the Sangha.
-In her teens she travelled to Burma where she studied under the guidance of Webu Sayadaw, where she made excellent progress in meditation.
+Ayoma Wickremasinghe is well known in Sri Lanka as a Mahā Upāsikā, a great supporter of the Saṅgha.
+In her teens she traveled to Burma where she studied under the guidance of Webu Sayadaw, where she made excellent progress in meditation.
 Ayoma is very well versed in the Pāli scriptures, and has translated selections into clear, modern Sinhala.
-She was a great devotee of Ven Ñāṇavimala and built a kuti for him on her estate near Horana, where he spent many a rains retreat.
+She was a great devotee of Ven. Ñāṇavimala and built a kuṭi for him on her estate near Horana, where he spent many a rains retreat.
 She also dwelt for long periods of time on meditation retreat.

 Ven.
 Ajahn Brahmavaṁso

 Ven.
 Guttasīla is a respected Western monk who lives in Sri Lanka.
 He was born in New Zealand in 1947 and after leaving school began studying medicine at Otago University.
-Whilst travelling in Thailand in the mid seventies he came across the Buddha’s teaching.
-He subsequently ordained as a novice at Wat Phleng Vipassana, Thonburi in December 1975 and took higher ordination in June 1976 at Wat Bowon, Bangkok.
+Whilst travelling in Thailand in the mid-seventies he came across the Buddha’s teaching.
+He subsequently ordained as a novice at Wat Phleng Wipassana, Thonburi in December 1975 and took higher ordination in June 1976 at Wat Bowon, Bangkok.
 In 1980 he moved to Sri Lanka where he initially resided at Island Hermitage and later at Meetirigala Nissarana Vanaya where he practised under the guidance of Ven. Śrī Mātara Ñāṇārāma for many years.
-Since 1990 he has lived mainly in solitude with the exception of several years practising under the guidance of Pa Auk Sayadaw in Myanmar.
+Since 1990 he has lived mainly in solitude in Sri Lankan forests, with the exception of several years practising under the guidance of Pa Auk Sayadaw in Myanmar.

 Ven. Ñāṇadīpa Thera